Ena Noël: Contribution to children's literature

-Ena was invited to speak at many international conferences and from 1982 to 1986 served on the International Board on Books for Young People international executive committee.
+Noël was invited to speak at many international conferences and from 1982 to 1986 served on the International Board on Books for Young People international executive committee.
 She believed literature to be a potent force in international understanding and goodwill.
-Ena's crowning moment in IBBY and in promoting Australian children's literature internationally was no doubt her achievement in 1986 of successfully nominating Patricia Wrightson for the IBBY Hans Christian Andersen Medal for the body of her writing for children, and Robert Ingpen the IBBY Hans Christian Andersen Medal for his illustrations of children's books.
+In 1986 she successfully nominated Patricia Wrightson for the IBBY Hans Christian Andersen Medal for the body of her writing for children, and Robert Ingpen for the same award for his illustrations of children's books.
 This is the only time that both of these awards have gone to the same country in the same year.

 She was a respected critic of children's literature and contributed articles to international journals such as Bookbird.
-In 1971 she organised Australia's only entry for the Biennial of Illustrations in Bratislava; and in 1992 she was the Australian judge for the American Ezra Jack Keats Award in children's literature.
+In 1971 she organized Australia's only entry for the Biennial of Illustrations in Bratislava.
+In 1992 she was the Australian judge for the American Ezra Jack Keats Award in children's literature.

-For her services to children's literature Ena Noël received the Children's Book Council's Lady Cutler Award in 1983, and in 1986 she was presented with the Medal of the Order of Australia.
-On the occasion of the Lady Cutler Award it was said: 'In the world of children's literature Ena Noël's name is a password nationally and internationally.
-It is a password amongst those who believe that literature of quality and integrity is a powerful potential in the growth of children's imagination, insight and understanding – understanding of themselves, their society and their world; that books can be bridges linking person to person, culture to culture, nation to nation.'
+For her services to children's literature, Noël received the Children's Book Council's Lady Cutler Award in 1983, and in 1986 she was presented with the Medal of the Order of Australia.
+On the occasion of the Lady Cutler Award it was said: "In the world of children's literature Ena Noël's name is a password nationally and internationally.
+It is a password amongst those who believe that literature of quality and integrity is a powerful potential in the growth of children's imagination, insight and understanding – understanding of themselves, their society and their world; that books can be bridges linking person to person, culture to culture, nation to nation."

-Maurice Saxby was nominated by Ena Noël, and then elected to the jury of the Hans Christian Andersen Award in 1984 and 1986.
+Noël nominated Maurice Saxby to the jury of the Hans Christian Andersen Award in 1984 and 1986, and was subsequently elected both years.

 Ena Noël Award for Encouragement

-In 1994, Ena Noël founded the Ena Noel Award for Encouragement to encourage young, emerging Australian writers and illustrators.
-The award is a mounted silver medallion designed by the first winner of the award, the Australian Aboriginal writer/illustrator Arone Raymond Meeks.
+In 1994, Noël founded the Ena Noël Award for Encouragement for young, emerging Australian writers and illustrators.
+The award is a mounted silver medallion designed by the first winner of the award, the Australian Aboriginal writer and illustrator Arone Raymond Meeks.
 The Award is presented biennially by IBBY Australia at the Australian Library and Information Association Conference.
 A list of the award winners is included in the IBBY Australia entry.

 Contribution to children's librarianship

 From 1956 to 1974 she was renowned for her skill as a teacher-librarian – especially at Fort St Girls High (now known as Fort Street High School).
-Ena Noël and Margaret Trask were early leaders in the Library Association of Australia's School and Children's Libraries Section.
-Ena Noël co-ordinated and lectured at short summer courses in secondary school librarianship at the University of Sydney in the 1960s.
+Noël and Margaret Trask were early leaders in the Library Association of Australia's School and Children's Libraries Section.
+Noël coordinated and lectured at short summer courses in secondary school librarianship at the University of Sydney in the 1960s.